-An introvert hangover, also called introvert burnout, occurs when an introvert has spent too much time interacting with others and they feel exhausted and drained.
-Many people don’t realize that introverts can be very outgoing and enjoy social interactions.
-However, when they’ve had too much interaction and socializing with others they can feel exhausted and yes, hungover.
-Recovery includes quiet space, self-care, time alone, and the ability to turn inward to focus on thoughts and emotions.
+An introvert hangover, also called introvert burnout, occurs when an introvert has spent too much time interacting with others and feels exhausted and drained.
+Many people don’t realize introverts can be very outgoing and enjoy social interactions.
+However, they can experience what resembles a hangover when they’ve had too much socialization.
+Recovery includes quiet space, self-care, time alone, and focusing on thoughts and emotions.

 What Is an Introvert?

-An introvert is a person who draws their energy from their inner world, a personality trait known as introversion.
-They are usually introspective and analytical and tend to think carefully before speaking or making decisions.
+An introvert is a person who draws energy from their inner world, a personality trait known as introversion.
+They are usually introspective and analytical, tending to think carefully before speaking or making decisions.
+Unlike extroverts, who feel energized by socialization, interacting with others drains introverts.
 Contrary to common perception, being introverted is not the same as being shy or socially withdrawn.1

 What Is an Introvert Hangover?